youcefl/lfp/README.md

 # Output all primes in the range [100000, 101000[
 $ lfp -p 100000 101000
 ```
-To run the existing tests you will need to have [Catch2](https://github.com/catchorg/Catch2) installed (note that it is included as a submodule of the repository), once install simply run:
+To run the existing tests you will need to have [Catch2](https://github.com/catchorg/Catch2) installed (note that it is included as a submodule of the repository), once installed simply run:
 ```
 $ make checks
 ```